 The company accounts for its defined benefit pension scheme such that the net pension scheme position is reported on the balance sheet with actuarial gains and losses being recognised directly in equity through the statement of comprehensive income.
-At 31 March 2021 the funding position of the scheme reported in the financial statements was a deficit of £1.3m.
-With respect to the prior year surplus the directors consider that the company has an unconditional right to a refund of surplus at the end of the life of the scheme and, therefore, that the criteria for recognition under IFRIC 14 are met.
+At 31 March 2022 the funding position of the scheme reported in the financial statements was a surplus of £13.0m.
+The directors consider that the company has an unconditional right to a refund of surplus at the end of the life of the scheme and, therefore, that the criteria for recognition under IFRIC 14 are met.

 A number of key assumptions have been made in calculating the fair value of the company's defined benefit pension scheme which affect the balance sheet position and the company's reserves and income statement.
-Refer to note 23 of the notes to the accounts for a summary of the main assumptions and sensitivities.
+Refer to note 21 of the notes to the accounts for a summary of the main assumptions and sensitivities.
 Actual outcomes may differ materially from the assumptions used and may result in volatility in the net pension scheme position.